 You can’t taste, see or even smell all bacteria that causes food poisoning, and tasting just a tiny bit of contaminated food can cause serious illness.³

-Just as a reminder – I’ve been working with FoodSaver Fresh for the last few months, you can read my First Impressions here, how I was getting on two weeks later here and my post about Reducing Food Waste here.
+Just as a reminder – I’ve been working with FoodSaver Fresh for the last few months, you can read my post about Reducing Food Waste here.
 FoodSaver Fresh is a vacuum sealing solution, helping to make short-term food storage easier and more convenient.
 By removing air from specifically designed vacuum containers, the FoodSaver Fresh forms a powerful airtight seal enabling households to reduce waste while also helping to keep food costs down.

 So, how many food myths and facts have I busted today or did you get them all right?
 Can you think of any more food myths which may need a debunking?
 Leave a comment here or come and join the conversation on Facebook and Twitter – I really love to hear from you!